-- has been written in line with the Department for Education (DfE) statutory guidance Keeping children safe in education, September 2021, and any other relevant UK legislation and government guidance. - applies at all times when the school/college is providing services or activities directly under the management of the School/college Name staff. - is publicly available on the school/college website, and a printed copy can be made available via the school/college office.
+- has been written in line with the Department for Education (DfE) statutory guidance Keeping children safe in education, September 2021, and any other relevant UK legislation and government guidance. - applies at all times when the school/college is providing services or activities directly under the management of the ADswood Primary School staff - is publicly available on the school website, and a printed copy can be made available via the school office.